-Highlands School District understands that parents and students are looking for an alternative to the traditional classroom environment.
+Highlands School District understands that parents and students are looking for an alternative to the traditional classroom environment for various reasons.
 Highlands is proud to meet the needs and wants of students and their parents by providing the same quality academic environment in our Highlands Virtual Academy program.

-Highlands Virtual Academy (HVA) is an exciting, engaging, online learning environment that is designed to capture your child's attention and draw him/her into the interactive world of web-based education.
-Highlands School District utilizes the Edgenuity and Accelerate platforms to provide a high quality cyber program for your student.
+The Highlands Virtual Academy (HVA) is an exciting, engaging, online learning environment that is designed to capture your child's attention and draw him/her into the interactive world of web-based education.
+Highlands School District has partnered with Waterfront Learning to utilize the Edgenuity (Grades 7-12) and Accelerate (Grades K-6) platforms to provide a high quality cyber program for your child.